-BPA.
-BPA would then make the appropriate transfer of funds from Customer A's ECA Implementation Budget to Customer B's ECA Implementation Budget.

-- BPA will not be a party to Customer Bilateral Transfers. - All Customer Bilateral Transfers require sign off by both customers. - Customers utilize the Unassigned Account.
+- Customers join Utility Energy Efficiency Pools (UEEPs).
+For more information on UEEPs, see Section II.5 below. - transfers between customers of EEI funds will be allowed.
+For example, if Customer A does not plan to spend all of its EEI funds within the rate period, it can enter into a Customer Bilateral Transfer with another customer, Customer B. Customer A and Customer B would agree to the amount of EEI funds that would be transferred from A to B and would submit that request to BPA, using a standardized form provided by BPA.
+BPA would then make the appropriate transfer of funds from Customer A's ECA Implementation Budget to Customer B's ECA Implementation Budget. - o BPA will not be a party to Customer Bilateral Transfers. - All Customer Bilateral Transfers require sign off by both customers.
+However, customers may authorize a third party to request BPA to transfer funds on their behalf, using an authorization form provided by BPA and signed by the customer, without the need for customer signatures for subsequent transfers. - Customers utilize the Unassigned Account.
 The Unassigned Account will be the repository for EEI funds not allocated to specific customers.
-EEI funds in the Unassigned Account will periodically be allocated to requesting customers pursuant to Section II.6 below. - A customer may release part of or its entire ECA Implementation Budget to the Unassigned Account at any time during the rate period.
-Funds initially allocated for regional program delivery may also be released to the Unassigned Account. - A customer may request funds (if available) from the Unassigned Account.
+EEI funds in the Unassigned Account will periodically be allocated to requesting customers pursuant to Section II.6 below. - A customer may release part of or its entire ECA Implementation Budget to the Unassigned Account at any time during the rate period. - A customer may request funds (if available) from the Unassigned Account.
 The allocation of EEI funds in the Unassigned Account is explained in Section II.6 below. - Inter-Rate Period Budget Flexibility.
-Beginning October 1, 2015, assuming thirdparty financing is on track to be implemented in FY 2016, customers will have the ability to move up to five percent of their start of rate period EEI budget to the subsequent rate period.
-This means customers will be able to move up to five percent of their start of FY 2014-2015 rate period EEI budget to the FY 2016-2017 rate period, consistent with the following: - No more than five percent of a customer's start of rate period EEI budget may be rolled over to the following rate period.
-The amount of funds remaining at the end of a given rate period, not to exceed the five percent customer cap, will be automatically added to the customer's EEI budget for the following rate period.
-There is no requirement that roll over funding be tied to specific projects or programs and there is no requirement of customer notification to BPA, i.e., the roll over is automatic up to the five percent cap.
+Beginning October 1, 2017, customers will have the ability to move up to ten percent of their start of rate period EEI budget or \$50,000 (not to exceed 100% of their start of rate period EEI budget), whichever is greater, to the subsequent rate period, consistent with the following: - The amount of eligible funds remaining at the end of a given rate period will be automatically added to the customer's EEI budget for the following rate period.
+There is no requirement that roll over funding be tied to specific projects or programs and there is no requirement of customer notification to BPA, i.e., the roll over is automatic up to the eligible amount.